miyako/4d-plugin-address-book/README.md

 4d-pugin-address-book
 =====================

-Access Contacts with the old AddressBook framework.
+Access "contacts" with the old AddressBook framework.

 ##Platform